bogdansys/EventHorizon/README.md

 ## 🙌 Contribution

 Your ideas, suggestions, and contributions are the heartbeat of this project.
 Together, we can create a resource that truly benefits the global cybersecurity community.
-Check out our [Contributing Guidelines](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets/blob/main/.github/CONTRIBUTING.md) to get started.
-Your expertise can make a difference!

 ## 🗂️ Sections Overview

 ### 🎙️ Security Talks and Videos